austinchristopher/watson-data-kits/help/faq.md

 # FAQs
 {: #faqs}
-This section contains answers to some frequently asked questions about {{site.data.keyword.watson}} {{site.data.keyword.knowledgekits_short}}.
+This section contains answers to some frequently asked questions about {{site.data.keyword.watsondatakits_short}}.

 If your question is not answered in this section and help is still needed, please contact the {{site.data.keyword.watsoncontent_short_notm}} team on the  `#blekko-watson` Slack channel.

-## What are {{site.data.keyword.knowledgekits_short}}?
+## What are {{site.data.keyword.watsondatakits_short}}?
 {: #knowledgekits}
-{{site.data.keyword.knowledgekits_short}} are the individual building blocks that can be used to build applications based on parsed and annotated content from the Watson Content team.
+{{site.data.keyword.watsondatakits_short}} are the individual building blocks that can be used to build applications based on parsed and annotated content from the Watson Content team.

-## What are {{site.data.keyword.knowledgekits_short}} they for?
+## What are {{site.data.keyword.watsondatakits_short}} they for?
-{{site.data.keyword.knowledgekits_short}} can be used to support cognitive systems, train models, and to plug directly into internal and external apps.
+{{site.data.keyword.watsondatakits_short}} can be used to support cognitive systems, train models, and to plug directly into internal and external apps.

 ## What does the Travel Knowledge Kit offer?